lambda-feedback/user-documentation/docs/teacher/reference/content_management.md

 #### Available with warnings

-A warning window appears if the studen opens the content before the recommended time.
+A warning window appears if the student opens the content before the recommended time.

 The recommended time is the <span style="color: red;">Minimum time estimate (mins)</span> which can be set on the question <span style="color: red;">Guidance</span> page: